jrog20/tempo-playlist-generator/README.md

 2. **Enter the Artist**: Provide the artist name for better matching
 3. **Set Duration**: Use the slider to choose how long you want your playlist (15-120 minutes)
 4. **Generate**: Click the "Generate Playlist" button
+5. **Save to Spotify**: Click "Save to Spotify" to create a new playlist in your Spotify account
-5. **Enjoy**: Your tempo-matched playlist will appear with song details and Spotify links
+6. **Enjoy**: Your tempo-matched playlist will appear with song details and Spotify links

 ## 🌐 Free Deployment Options